Emo: Social impact

+Cultural reception and impact

 This is such a funny time...
 I think just because so much of this language, it's like a youth code where heavy topics like suicide, depression, self-harm, things like that were like being grappled with in the music, but very rarely in a way that glorified it...
 Their music was a way out of it, or offering hope — a way that people could process these things and deal with it.

 — Chris Payne, author of Where Are Your Boys Tonight?: The Oral History of Emo's Mainstream Explosion, as quoted by Amelia Eqbal of CBC (Jun 19, 2023).

-In 2008, emo music was blamed for the suicide by hanging of British teenager Hannah Bond by the coroner at her inquest and her mother, Heather Bond, who suggested that the music and fandom glamorised suicide.
+In 2008, emo music was blamed for the suicide by hanging of British teenager Hannah Bond by the coroner at her inquest and her mother, Heather Bond, who suggested that the music and fandom glamorized suicide.
 They suggested Hannah's apparent obsession with My Chemical Romance was linked to her death.
 It was said at the inquest that she was part of an Internet "emo cult", and an image of an emo girl with bloody wrists was on her Bebo page.
 Hannah reportedly told her parents that her self-harm was an "emo initiation ceremony".
 Heather Bond criticised emo culture: "There are 'emo' websites that show pink teddies hanging themselves."
 The coroner's statements were featured in a series of articles in the Daily Mail, one of which featured the headline, "Why no child is safe from the sinister cult of emo."
 After they were reported in NME, fans of emo music contacted the magazine to deny that it promoted self-harm and suicide.
 Hundreds of teenagers protested and marched to the offices of Daily Mail to voice their opposition.
 "The kids stood up to it.
 The kids won," My Chemical Romance reacted online: "We have recently learned of the suicide and tragic loss of Hannah Bond.
 We'd like to send our condolences to her family during this time of mourning.
 Our hearts and thoughts are with them".
 The band also posted that they "are and always have been vocally anti-violence and anti-suicide".